Bill Whitmore: Coaching career

-After graduation from St. Bonaventure, Whitmore coached high school basketball in New York before accepting a position as an assistant coach at Vermont under Peter Salzberg.
-After Salzberg stepped down prior to te 1981 season, Whitmore was elevated to head coach.
+After graduation from St. Bonaventure, Whitmore coached a state championship high school basketball team in New York before accepting a position as an assistant coach at Vermont under Peter Salzberg.
+After Salzberg stepped down before the 1981 season, Whitmore was elevated to head coach.
 His teams failed to win over 10 games in his five years at the helm.
 Whitmore stepped down, and was replaced by Tom Brennan.

 Whitmore is known for giving Stan Van Gundy his first coaching job, while also offering John Calipari his first paid coaching job, before Calipari had a change of heart and returned to Kansas to continue to work under Larry Brown.

 Personal

-After coaching, Whitmore has served in various athletic administration roles at the high school level.
-Currently, he is the athletic director at Bedford High School in New Hampshire.
-Whitmore's son Nick is a former college assistant coach San Francisco, and is the current head varsity boys' basketball coach at New Hampton School.
+After coaching, Whitmore has served with great success in various athletic administration roles at the high school level.
+Currently, he is a consultant for athletic directors around the country.
+He was the athletic director at five different schools, including Crystal Springs Upland School (Hillsborough) (CA) Bedford High School in New Hampshire.
+Whitmore's son Nick has been a championship prep school coach and college assistant coach San Francisco, and is currently an assistant coach at the University of Wyoming.